 Back from mosque at about 10am, that’s when we take our Raya pictures, salam our elders, give/receive Raya packets and eat some more.

-In fact, the rest of the day is nonstop makan fest.
+In fact, the rest of the day is a nonstop makan fest.
 When not eating, you’re digesting before you eat some more.
 Some of us would go visit our relatives and friends, some of us will be on house duty.
 House duty means to help top up the Raya cookies jars, make drinks, wash dishes.

 When we visit friends and relatives, we get to sample different dishes.
 Different Malay families would have their own Raya specialities.
 I’ve been served anything from laksa to mee kari to Nasi dagang – anything goes.
-Some serve specialty kuih or desserts (ours is tapai).
+Some serve speciality kuih or desserts (ours is tapai).
 It really depends.

 Naturally, the TV will stay on all day.
 At some point, Siti Nurhaliza will serenade us.
 Malay dramas will have a lot of people dying and a lot of people repenting (like usual, but with – plot twist – a Raya theme).
 The news will report accidents and stories of Muslims celebrating outside of Malaysia.